How to get from Cancun to Cozumel

 The bus will cost between $10-$15, making it an economical way to travel.

-A bus is a great option if you are on a budget and traveling alone and do not have anyone to share the cost of a private transfer with.
+A bus is a great option if you are on a budget and traveling alone, and do not have anyone to share the cost of a private transfer with.

 The bus takes a bit longer than a private shuttle to get from Cancun to Playa del Carmen, between 1 and 1 and a half hours, depending on traffic.

-Buses from Cancun will arrive at the main ADO bus terminal in Playa del Carmen, which is located on Juarez and 5th avenue.
+Buses from Cancun will arrive at the main ADO bus terminal in Playa del Carmen, which is located on Juárez and 5th Avenue.

 If you have a large suitcase or would like help getting to the ferry dock, you can use the tricycle service.
 You will be pedaled down to the ferry for a few dollars.

-5. Cancun to Playa del Carmen Colectivo
+5. Cancún to Playa del Carmen Colectivo

 If you are in downtown Cancun and want to get to Playa del Carmen, you can use a Colectivo.
 Colectivos are large, shared vans that drive between Cancun and Playa del Carmen.